romikusumabakti/pub-portal/README.md

 # PUB Portal (portal.pubpasim.org)

 PUB Community (students & alumni) portal website.
-Built with carefully crafted UI based on (Material Design 3 (Material You) guidelines)[https://m3.material.io/].
+Built with carefully crafted UI based on [Material Design 3 (Material You) guidelines](https://m3.material.io/).

 PUB (Pemberdayaan Umat Berkelanjutan) is a scholarship program that provides opportunities for high school graduates to continue their studies (at Universitas Nasional PASIM, Bandung, Indonesia) and learn programming.